-Becoming a Freemason means committing to your own personal development, to values that treat all people equally, and to aiding others in our community.
-Each year, Freemasonry in South Australia and the Northern Territory donates almost $2 million to deserving charities through the Masonic Charities Trust.
-Another philanthropic arm, the Freemasons Foundation, provides modest grants, education scholarships, and bursaries that make a genuine difference in the lives of many people.
+Joining Freemasonry means committing to personal development, equal treatment of all, and helping others in the community.
+Freemasonry in South Australia and the Northern Territory donates nearly $2 million annually to deserving charities.
+The Freemasons Foundation offers grants, scholarships, and bursaries that genuinely impact the lives of many people.

-All of this takes place during a centuries-old formal ceremony intended to teach Freemasons essential truths and have them thinking about their own nature, actions, and being.
+Amid a centuries-old formal ceremony, Freemasons reflect on essential truths, contemplating their nature, actions, and existence.
 Freemasonry’s teachings are heavily metaphorical and replete with iconic symbols.
 Only Masons should have access to the true nature and teachings of Freemasonry.
 Lodge meetings are followed by a ‘festive board’ supper, which allows members to unwind and get to know one another in a calm and friendly environment.